tbensky/PiNN_Projectile/readme.md

 ## Overview of PiNNs

 Why PiNNs?
-Well, suppose in some study you're doing, you have *some* data, either from an experiment or some theory, but not enough data to train a neural network.
+Suppose in some work, you have *some* data, either from an experiment or some theory, but not enough data to train a neural network.
 Why?
 The data may be hard, expensive, or time-consuming to acquire.
-Or perhaps you have reached some other limitation in acquiring or generating the data.
-PiNNS do the following:
+Or perhaps you have reached some limitation in acquiring or generating the data.
+PiNNs do the following:

  1. Train a neural network on the data you do have, and
  1. Use a differential equation ("the physics") to train the network on other areas of your domain for which you do not have data.